Global Business Management / IB BS

 Overview

-Through theoretical knowledge and co-op and internship placements, students are prepared for the complexity of problem solving in the dynamic global market.
-The following courses are of key importance: Global Marketing, Global Entry and Competition Strategies, and Finance in Global Environment.
-The program offers a special insight into the global business environment along with a political, legal, economic and technological context of international business.
-Students learn how to take local business globally and develop business strategies that will work on markets of different cultural, political and economic environments.
+Through theoretical knowledge and co-op and internship placements, students are prepared for the complexity of problem-solving in the dynamic global market.
+The following courses are of key importance: Global Marketing, Competing Globally, and International Finance.
+The program offers a special insight into the global business environment along with a political, legal, economic, and technological context of international business.
+Students learn how to take local businesses globally and develop business strategies that will work in markets of different cultural, political, and economic environments.

 Acquired Skill Set